Plan amazing things to do this summer

 Regent’s Park, London zoo, NDT shows and more

-Thinking about fun things to do this summer?
-Whether you’re seeing friends, on family days out or looking forwards to catch-ups with work mates, we’ve put together the ultimate guide in London.
+Thinking about fun things to do in London?
+Whether you’re seeing friends, on family days out or looking forwards to catch-ups with work mates, we’ve put together the ultimate guide.
 Discover the best places to eat, drink, book tickets, see shows and generally have the best summer ever.

-With wellbeing classes at House of Wisdom, new shows at New Diorama Theatre and outdoor tables at Regent’s Place Plaza via walking and biking tours of Regent’s Park and Primrose Hill, to planning trips to London Zoo – everything you need is right here.
+With climbing at the EustonWall Climbing Centre, new shows at New Diorama Theatre and outdoor tables at Regent’s Place Plaza via walking and biking tours of Regent’s Park and Primrose Hill, to planning trips to London Zoo – everything you need is right here.

 Book amazing shows at the New Diorama Theatre